billbillbilly/streetscape/README.md

 Thank d-vanos for [importing text files into Qualtrics](https://github.com/d-vanos/Qualtrics-Text-Files/tree/main)

 ## Issues and bugs
-If you discover a bug not associated with connection to the API that is not already a [reported issue](https://github.com/billbillbilly/streetscape/issues), please [open a new issue](https://github.com/billbillbilly/streetscape/issues/new) providing a reproducible example.
+If you discover a bug not associated with the connection to the API that is not already a [reported issue](https://github.com/billbillbilly/streetscape/issues), please [open a new issue](https://github.com/billbillbilly/streetscape/issues/new) providing a reproducible example.